-In this salad the purifying bitter aspects of greens are balanced by the nourishing tastes of the tahini, pumpkin seeds and olive oil in the dressing and the sweetness of corn.
-The super healthy ingredients alkalize your body and reduce inflammation.
+In this salad the bitter greens (kale and romaine) are balanced by the nourishing tastes of the tahini, pumpkin seeds in the dressing.
+The fresh sweet corn makes this salad divine.
+These super healthy ingredients alkalize your body and reduce inflammation.

 The creamy, crunchy taste of this summer salad makes it a satisfying lunch or dinner.
 The pumpkin seed dressing is protein-rich and has a sweet cheesy taste.
 The nutrients in deep green kale give your body energy.
 I use corn here in place of the traditional croutons, making it gluten free.

 The raw pumpkin seeds I use in the dressing are the most alkaline-forming of all seeds.
 They help reduce acids that tend to build up in our body.
 This very special quality helps reduce inflammation.
 The only other seed that has this unique quality are hemp seeds.

 Their high zinc content makes them a natural protector against osteoporosis, since zinc deficiencies can lead to higher rates of osteoporosis.
 Zinc is also good for men’s prostate.

 Pumpkin seeds are a great source of magnesium, a nutrient that promotes a healthy heart and good sleep.
 It’s a mineral most people need more of in their diet.

 One quarter cup of pumpkin seeds gives you 16% of your daily iron needs.
 That same ¼ cup will also get you 5 grams of fiber, which is more than most nuts.
 In addition, pumpkin seeds are a good source of amino acids, protein, and omega-3s.
 What a great food!